yongwahooi97/python-validator/README.md

     -   data: Data source for validation
     -   targetColumn: Column name(s) that requires for validation
     -   regex: Regular expression pattern.
 [Online regex test](https://regex101.com/)
     -   file: Invalid output text file name
+-   number: Validate the value of the column within given range
+    -   data: Data source for validation
+    -   targetColumn: Column name(s) that requires for validation
+    -   min: Minimum value of data.
+If none, set np.nan.
+    -   max: Minimum value of data If none, set np.nan.
+    -   file: Invalid output text file name

 #### Demo of some of the features: